lunduniversity/reqeng/Startups/README.md

 *Note that you will not pitch your product idea for the students this year, instead there will be a meeting with the aassigned project group during the second lecture.*

 *Also note that the number of students varies from year-to-year, why it's not guaranteed that each product idea can be matched with s student group*

-### 4. Pitch the idea to the students
-At the first lecture (**20/1, at 3pm-5pm**) you pitch your idea (ca 3 min) and answer questions from the students.
-The student groups will then in random order choose the idea they wish to work on.

-*Note that the number of students varies from year-to-year, why it's not guaranteed that each product idea can be matched with s student group*

 ### 5. Students work on the idea in their projects
 During the time of the projects (**18/1-7/3**), you will need to be available to meet with the student groups at 2-3 occasions (which you decide amongst yourselves), and also be able to answer questions via email.